 AFC Fylde support school to provide exciting P.E provision throughout school.
 Coach Dan also works closely with the children, supporting well-being and positive mental health through small group activities with children identified by school.

 Coach Dan has supported school in altering the way our lunchtimes run and provides a variety of lunchtime sporting activities that the children can opt to take part in.
-Any child can take part during their lunch time and can opt in at any point during the first 2 session of lunchtime.
+Any child can take part during their lunch time and can opt in at any point.

 We use AFC Fylde to also provide after school clubs which are heavily subsidised by school using the Sports Premium Funding.